Ordinance and Law Coverage in Home Insurance

-Whenever a contractor says, "your house is not up to code," make sure to contact your insurance company to ensure bringing your house up to building code is covered.
+Whenever a contractor says, "your house is not up to code," make sure to contact your insurance company to ensure bringing your house up to building code is covered by your insurance policy.

-Insurance carriers cap their responsibility to meet current building codes with the Ordinance and Law Coverage Limit, not your entire Coverage A.
+Insurance carriers cap their responsibility to meet current building codes with the ordinance and law coverage limit.

 You have an HO3 home insurance policy with $300,000 in Coverage A

 You buy a fixer upper townhome that was built in the early 1900s.
 After years of renovation, it becomes quite cozy.
 20 years later, a windy storm blows down a tree that damages your roof and exposes the roof deck.
 When the roofer comes out to give an estimate on the repair, he finds the townhome structure is no longer compliant will building codes because of a poorly framed roof deck.
 He says the roof will cost $12,000 to replace, but to bring your roof deck up to code will cost $80,000.
 You call your insurance company to see if this update is covered and they tell you that your policy only has 10% ordinance and law coverage, which is $30,000 based on your $300,000 in Coverage A. You are $50,000 short of the $80,000 roof deck update required to meet current building codes!